 Access to the labour market

 Before you may take up employment, your residential status must be clarified by the local community office where you live.
-The requirements for your residence and your work permit depend on your nationality and the reason for your stay.
+Residence and work permit requirements depend on your nationality, the reason for your stay and how long you intend to be here.
 This also applies to anyone who has recently arrived in Switzerland on the grounds of family reunification («Familiennachzug») or because they are in a partnership with a resident.

 The free movement of persons generally applies to EU/EFTA nationals.
+You may take up paid employment if you have signed an employment contract with an employer in Switzerland or have a residence permit as a self-employed person in Switzerland.
 Non-EU/EFTA nationals (third-country nationals) may only start a job if they have a work permit.
+This is the responsibility of the employer.
 We recommend that you contact your local community office or the Zurich Office for Economy («Amt für Wirtschaft») as soon as you plan to look for work.

 Finding a job